 1. Executive Summary

+A QIBA Profile is an implementation guide for generating a biomarker.
 The goal of a QIBA Profile is to help achieve a useful level of performance for a given biomarker.

 Profile development is an evolutionary, phased process; this Profile is in the Consensus stage.
 The performance claims represent expert consensus and will be empirically demonstrated at a subsequent stage.
 Users of this Profile are encouraged to refer to the following site to understand the document’s context: http://qibawiki.rsna.org/index.php/QIBA_Profile_Stages.

-The Claim (Section 2) describes the biomarker performance.
-The Activities (Section 3) contribute to generating the biomarker.
-Requirements are placed on the Actors that participate in those activities as necessary to achieve the Claim.
+The Claim (Section 2) describes the biomarker performance target.
+The Profile Requirements (Section 3) constrain Activities contributing to generating the biomarker.
+Actors that participate in those activities have requirements as necessary to achieve the Claim.
 Assessment Procedures (Section 4) for evaluating specific requirements are defined as needed.

 This QIBA Profile (CT Tumor Volume Change for Advanced Disease) addresses tumor volume change which is often used as a biomarker of disease progression or response to treatment.
-It places requirements on actors (Acquisition Devices, Technologists, Physicists, Radiologists, Reconstruction Software and Image Analysis Tools) involved in activities (Periodic QA, Subject Handling, Image Data Acquisition, Image Data Reconstruction, Image QA and Image Analysis).
+It places requirements on actors (Scanners, Technologists, Physicists, Radiologists, Reconstruction Software and Image Analysis Tools) involved in activities (Periodic QA, Subject Handling, Image Data Acquisition, Image Data Reconstruction, Image QA and Image Analysis).

-The requirements are primarily focused on achieving sufficient accuracy and avoiding unnecessary variability of the tumor volume measurements.
-The biomarker performance target is that:
+The requirements are primarily focused on achieving sufficient accuracy and reducing variability of the tumor volume measurements.
+The Claim (biomarker performance target) is that:

 A true change in a tumor volume has occurred with 95% confidence if the measured change is larger than 24%, 29% or 39% when the longest in-plane diameter is initially 50-100mm, 35-49mm or 10-34mm, respectively.

-This document is intended to help clinicians basing decisions on this biomarker, imaging staff generating this biomarker, vendor staff developing related products, purchasers of such products and investigators designing trials with imaging endpoints.
+This document is intended to help clinicians basing decisions on this biomarker, imaging staff generating this biomarker, vendor staff developing related products, regulators of such products, purchasers of such products and investigators designing trials with imaging endpoints.

+For convenience, the QIBA website also provides a "checklist" document which has re-grouped the requirements from Section 3 for each Actor to more easily communicate and confirm conformance of sites, staff and equipment to this Profile.

-Note that this Profile document only states requirements to achieve the claim, not “requirements on standard of care.”
+Note that this Profile document only states requirements to achieve the Claim, not “requirements on standard of care.”
 Further, meeting the goals of this Profile is secondary to properly caring for the patient.

 QIBA Profiles addressing other imaging biomarkers using CT, MRI, PET and Ultrasound can be found at qibawiki.rsna.org.